AnthonyRuffino/web-game/requirements/persistence-phase-3-inventory-system.md

 - [ ] Inventory UI is functional and responsive
 - [ ] All changes persist across game sessions
 - [ ] No performance issues during harvesting/placement
+- [ ] Player position is saved and loaded correctly

 ## Next Phase
 Phase 4 will focus on advanced features like entity modification, image config persistence, and performance optimizations.